I am expecting twins, can I use the same Spinning Babies techniques for my pregnancy and labor?

 Linda (I attended your workshop in Florida.)

-Balance first; fetal position (at 28 weeks and beyond) is one of the signs of balance or imbalance.
+Balance first; a head down fetal position (at 28 weeks and beyond) is the first signs of balance – but not a sure sign.
 Optimal fetal position isn’t so much the goal of the activity as it is the result of optimal balance.

 Balancing the womb means to help the womb be more symmetrical by releasing tension, twists or torsion in the uterine ligaments.
-These are supporting “ropes” that can get tight and spasm.
-Most women do not feel discomfort, others feel the jabbing spasms, especially about 15 to 20 weeks of pregnancy.
+These are the supporting “ropes” that can get tight and spasm.
+Most women do not feel discomfort from the spasm.
+While others feel jabbing pain or just discomfort.

-Balance is achieved with pregnancy activities that add flexibility in the joints and the fascia.
-Professional bodywork helps and I suggest myofascial release and chiropractic adjustments to correct any misalignments of the pelvis.
+Balance is achieved with pregnancy activities, such as the activities on this website.
+Professional bodywork also helps overcome torsion or tensions from accidents or and I suggest myofascial release and chiropractic adjustments to correct any misalignments of the pelvis.

 Misaligned pelvic joints pull the uterus off center and can, at times, effect fetal position.
 Women with loose ligaments may need to wear a pregnancy belt, beginning in midpregnancy (or as soon as you learn about pregnancy belts).

 We don’t know how the twins are going to effect each other with movement.
-I don’t have much collective wisdom gained on this issue, so I’m going to tell you what seems to be likely.
-Think of say, multiple sized marbles filling a jar.
+Think of multiple sized marbles filling a jar.
 You want to get one more in, so you jiggle the jar a little bit.
 The marbles shift some.
 You add water and jiggle, now the marbles accommodate each other more easily.
-Let’s think now about the babies.
+Let’s think now about multiple babies in the womb.

 When time is of the essence, for example, you are 32-34 weeks or more, you need to attend to your pelvis and ligaments with professional help.

 I am a Doula in the UK, I use your techniques all the time, most recently at a lovely natural twin birth in a midwife-led unit.
-I use rebozo sifting and inversion at every visit and use many other techniques in labour!
+I use Rebozo sifting and [Forward-leaning Inversion at every visit and use many other techniques in labour!

 Thanks for all your good work!